deroneriksson/incubator-systemml/scripts/nn/README.md

 }
 ```

-### Neural net for multi-class classification with dropout and SGD w/ Nesterov momentum:
+### Neural net for multi-class classification with dropout and SGD with Nesterov momentum

 ```python
 # Imports
 source("nn/layers/affine.dml") as affine